gnustep/libobjc2/README.md

 ARC requires the ability to interoperate perfectly with manual retain / release code, including the ability for non-ARC code to implement custom reference counting behaviour.
-If an object implements -_ARCCompliantRetainRelease, then it is advertising that its retain, release, and autorelease implementations are ARC-compatible.
+If an object implements `-_ARCCompliantRetainRelease`, then it is advertising that its `-retain`, `-release`, and `-autorelease` implementations are ARC-compatible.
 These methods may be called explicitly in non-ARC code, but will not be called from ARC.

 ARC moves autorelease pools into the runtime.
-If NSAutoreleasePool exists and does not implement a -_ARCCompatibleAutoreleasePool method, then it will be used directly.
-If it does not exist, ARC will implement its own autorelease pools.
-If it exists and does implement -_ARCCompatibleAutoreleasePool then it must call objc_autoreleasePoolPush() and objc_autoreleasePoolPop() to manage autoreleased object storage and call objc_autorelease() in its -addObject: method.
+If `NSAutoreleasePool` exists and does not implement a `-_ARCCompatibleAutoreleasePool` method, then it will be used directly.
+If it does not exist, ARC will implement its own `-autorelease` pools.
+If it exists and does implement `-_ARCCompatibleAutoreleasePool` then it must call `objc_autoreleasePoolPush()` and `objc_autoreleasePoolPop()` to manage autoreleased object storage and call `objc_autorelease()` in its `-addObject:` method.